Do You Need a License To Drive a Boat

 Where Can I Get a Boating License?

-In addition to a boating license, some states may require you to obtain additional licenses or permits if you plan to operate a boat in certain areas.
+Some states may require you to obtain additional licenses or permits if you plan to operate a boat in certain areas.
 For instance, if you plan to operate your boat in a state park, you may need to obtain a special permit.
 Additionally, some states may require that you obtain a fishing license if you plan to fish from your boat.

 What Are the Requirements for Operating a Boat Safely?